 Other pedals include overdrive, compressor, digital delay, pitch-shifter, chorus, and flanger/phaser.

 All this sounds very complicated, and difficult to remember which pedal performs which task.
 There is also the potential to have the effects pedals take over too much of the space on stage, or in the studio.
 This is where pedalboards come in.
 A pedalboard is a flat board, or a panel, which contains all the pedals and power supply the guitarist needs.
+Of course you have to choose the the best guitar pedals for your board, and the best guitar pedal brands you think are ideal might sound terrible to someone else.

 What Else Does An Electric Guitarist Need?